karlpatrickespiritu/TLDR-Learning-JS-Design-Patterns-by-Addy-Osmani/design-patterns/facade-pattern.md

 This is another example of a Facade, where the rest of the world simply uses the limited interface exposed by `$(document).ready(..)` and the more complex implementation powering it is kept hidden from sight.

-### Advantages
-Facades gives users a level of abstraction in which they only have to call abstracted methods for something to work without having to know what's going on internally.

 ### Disadvantages
 Facades generally have few disadvantages, but one concern worth noting is performance.
 Namely, one must determine whether there is an implicit cost to the abstraction a Facade offers to our implementation and if so, whether this cost is justifiable.